Tag: rest

 As the 2020 US political season wraps up, the victors and the losers each have their speeches to give, and much to reflect upon.
 We, too, have much to reflect upon.
 This isn’t just a need for the US.
 The entire world was watching this election.

-When Ezekiel talks about God rescuing the flock from the darkness, it certainly seems is part of the darkness.
+When Ezekiel talks about God rescuing the flock from the darkness, it certainly seems politics is part of the darkness.
 Despite often wedding ourselves to a political party, God still talks about bringing us back, us, and strengthening us.

 “Isn’t it enough for you to feed on the good pasture?
-Must you also trample the of the pasture with your feet?
+Must you also trample the rest of the pasture with your feet?
 Or isn’t it enough that you drink the clear water?
 Must you also muddy the rest with your feet?”
 (Ezekiel 34:18, CSB)

 How much of that sounds like Christians have been treating each other?
 Far too much.

 One cannot bring about the Kingdom of Heaven through politics.
 One either loves and has power of influence, or one has power and loves little.
-It would be nice if the two could work , but humanity seems incapable.
+It would be nice if the two could work together, but humanity seems incapable.
 Humanity certainly is incapable of any cohesion of the two without the indwelling of the Spirit.

 ※Reflection※

-What does it say about the depth of our faith when politics often overrides our faith?
+What does it say about the depth of our when politics often overrides our faith?
 How does your faith inform your politics?
 Have you ever had the experience of choosing a candidate from “the wrong party” because they appeared more closely aligned with your faith than the candidate from “the right party”?
 If not, can you imagine what it would be like, and what might drive that?

 ※Prayer※